 All information required by federal, state, and local reporting requirements must be collected for each youth participant, including documentation of each eligibility piece, including employment authorization, those required by DOL’s Data Element Validation (DEV), forms identifying participation/costs toward the individuals training, support services or incentive payments and as required for the types of service the individual has received.
 Each item data point must be clearly defined in case notes/MIS.
 Reference WIOA Sec.
 185 and 20 CFR § 683.220

-The local boards are required to establish written policy for data collection and handling to ensure the quality and integrity of data over time.
+The local boards are required to establish a written policy for data collection and handling to ensure the quality and integrity of data over time.
 This includes standards for data verification, data validation and data security.
 The purpose is to ensure resulting electronic databases, participant files and reports are certifiably accurate up to and including participant exit and through all storage requirements.
-Local Boards have determined a hard case file will be used for medical documentation only, as appropriate, to protect individual’s privacy.
+Local Boards have determined a hard case file will be used for medical documentation only, as appropriate, to protect an individual’s privacy.

-Reference State Compliance Policy SCP 2.1 and 5.4, EmployNV User Guide for Staff, Attachment A of this document, and Local Board procedures for Record Retention Requirements.
+Reference SCP 2.1 and 5.4, EmployNV User Guide for Staff, Attachment A of this document, and Local Board procedures for Record Retention Requirements.

 Data Element Validation (DEV) Requirements:

 Data element validation ensures that the data elements in participant records used to calculate aggregate reports are accurate by reviewing samples of participant records against source documentation to ensure compliance with federal definitions.
-DEV requirements are communicated through issuance of Department of Labor’s Employment and Training Administration Advisory System in Training and Employment Guidance Letters (TEGL’s).
+DEV requirements are communicated through issuance of Department of Labor’s Employment and Training Administration Advisory System in Training and Employment Guidance Letters (TEGLs).
 Reference 20 CFR § 677.240

 Definitions